Marry You: Commercial performance

 In the United States, "Marry You" debuted at number 91 on the Billboard Hot 100 on December 11, 2010.
 It reached a peak of number 85 on January 15, 2011, and remained on the chart for a total of 5 weeks.
 The song was never released as a single in the United States, despite its strong airplay on mainstream and adult top 40 radio stations.
 As of January 2015, the track had sold 2.2 million copies in the United States.
-It was certified four times platinum by the Recording Industry Association of America (RIAA).
+It was certified seven times platinum by the Recording Industry Association of America (RIAA).

 The song's reception was stronger outside of the United States.
 "Marry You" reached its peak position of number 10 on the Canadian Hot 100 in early November 2011.
-It was certified three times platinum by Music Canada (MC).
+It is certified diamond by Music Canada (MC).
 In the United Kingdom, "Marry You" debuted and peaked at number 11 on the UK Singles Chart and remained on the chart for 39 weeks.
 It was certified two times platinum by the British Phonographic Industry (BPI).
 The single performed well across the rest of Europe, reaching the top 10 in Austria, Czech Republic, Ireland, Luxembourg, and Slovakia and the top 20 in Belgium, Germany, Netherlands, and Switzerland.
 In 2014, the song re-entered the Spanish Charts two years after its first appearance, reaching a new peak of 26.
-It also made its debut on the Danish Charts at number 34, having already been certified gold by the IFPI Denmark in 2012.
-Despite never entering at the Italian Single Charts, it was certified platinum by the Federazione Industria Musicale Italiana (FIMI).
+It also peaked at number 34 on the Danish Charts was certified platinum by the IFPI Denmark in 2021.
+Despite never entering the Italian Single Charts, it was certified platinum by the Federazione Industria Musicale Italiana (FIMI).

 In Australia, "Marry You" debuted at number 50 on the ARIA Singles Chart on December 12, 2010 and remained on the chart for three weeks.
 It reappeared on the chart on June 19, 2011, reaching a peak position at number 8 for two non-consecutive weeks; it dropped off the chart after 19 weeks.
 The single was certified double platinum by the Australian Recording Industry Association (ARIA) in 2011.
-The single reached number 5 on New Zealand's RIANZ Singles Chart and spent five months on the chart.
+The single reached number 5 on New Zealand's Official Singles Chart, spent five months on the chart and was certified four times platinum by Recorded Music NZ (RMNZ).
 In Asia, the song peaked at number 67 on the Japan Hot 100, and was awarded gold by the Recording Industry Association of Japan (RIAJ).
-The single reached number 12 in South Korea and sold 2,152,783 copies there as of 2015.
+The single reached number 12 in South Korea.